Nethereum/Nethereum.Docs/docs/ethereum-and-clients/geth.md

 ```
 [Source code](https://github.com/Nethereum/Nethereum/edit/master/testchain/clique/startgeth.sh)

-### Proof of Authority

-The consensus mechanism used in that setting is called Proof of Authority (PoA).

-PoA consensus is reached by referring to a list of validators (referred to as authorities when they are linked to physical entities).

-Since PoA doesn't require any mining, it's an extremely responsive mechanism (little to no delay after submitting a transaction) and it doesn't require manipulation to start mining ("mining" starts immediately).

 ### Other info
 If you need more information on how to setup your chain you can use this blog post